Blackjack Variations

 Chinese Blackjack

-Another variation of the game that is worth mentioning is called Chinese Blackjack.
-As the name indicates this version comes from China and it is particularly played during Chinese New Year.
-In this variation, all of the players need to reach 16 or above, and the dealer has the chance to have a look at a particular player’s hand and hit again before making any bets.
+Another variation of the game that is worth mentioning is Chinese Blackjack.
+As the name indicates, this version comes from China and is particularly popular during Chinese New Year.
+In this variation, all players need to reach 16 or above, and the dealer has the option to examine a particular player’s hand and hit again before making any bets.

-Some of the rules of this version are not the same as the classic Blackjack which is the reason why players should be extra cautious and make sure they are familiar with them beforehand.
-Whatever version players may choose to try, it is essential to know the rules by heart, have a reliable strategy, choose a trustworthy casino and of course get lucky in order to win.
+Some of the rules of this version differ from those of classic blackjack, which is why players should be extra cautious and make sure they are familiar with them beforehand.
+Whatever version players choose to try, it is essential to know the rules by heart, have a reliable strategy, choose a trustworthy casino and, of course, get lucky in order to win.